experius/Magento-2-Module-Experius-MissingTranslations/README.md

 ## Missing Translations

-Besides transforming the file to a language pack it is possible to add new translations through the admin interface, which can be found under Stores > Translations > Database / Inline only if you generated it to a file with the following filename a file in app/i18n/Vendor/missing/locale_code.csv .
-For example use:
+Besides transforming the file to a language pack it is possible to add new translations through the admin interface, which can be found under `Stores > Translations > Database / Inline`

+**only if you generated it to a file with the following filename a file in app/i18n/Vendor/missing/locale_code.csv.**

+For example generate missing nl_NL strings:

 ```
 php bin/magento experius_missingtranslations:collect --output app/i18n/experius/missing/nl_NL.csv --magento --locale nl_NL